dandersonw/myouji-kenchi/blog-post/blog-post.md

 # Open Source Package

-We decided to open source under a MIT license the myouji-kenchi package we developed.
+We decided to open source the myouji-kenchi package under a MIT License.
 You can find the project code
 [on Github](https://github.com/scouty-inc/myouji-kenchi)
 and releases available for installation
 [on PyPI](https://pypi.org/project/myouji-kenchi/).

+## Footnotes

 <b id="f1">1</b>: https://myoji-yurai.net/ The definition of distinct for family names
 varies based on the source of data and the context of the discussion.
 For the